 A report from Aura Talent Analytics

 Inclusive workplaces are the future of successful businesses.
-Although this may seem like a simple concept, embracing the importance of diversity, equity, and inclusion (DE&I) is critical in driving growth.
+Although this may seem simple, embracing the importance of diversity, equity, and inclusion (DE&I) is critical in driving growth.

 There are many aspects to DE&I. Diversity is the representation and inclusion of individuals from various backgrounds.
 Equity means fair treatment, access, and opportunity for all individuals, considering their diverse backgrounds and circumstances.
 Inclusion is creating a supportive and welcoming environment that values and respects the contributions and perspectives of all individuals.